ABOUT THE STIRLING WIND PROJECT

 The SWP will connect to Alberta’s electrical grid through a newly constructed transmission line from SWP’s Red Coat Substation along township road 72 and connecting to the existing AltaLink transmission line along Range Road 192.
 A layout map of the SWP is available here.

 Construction activities resumed in March 2023 and will be in full swing until the end of the year.
-In the spring, we will begin installing collector lines, finish pouring the remaining turbine foundations and begin erecting turbines by early summer.
+The collector lines were installed in the spring and turbines assembly began by early summer.
 There will continue to be a slight increase in traffic on the road as Project equipment is delivered to site throughout the year.

 SRELP would also like to inform you that Phase 2 of the Stirling Wind Project (SWP II) has been put on indefinite hold.
 SRELP will continue to evaluate viability and options to advance SWP II.
 Prior to SWP II advancing, SRELP will provide adequate notification and/or consultation aligned with the Alberta Utilites Commission’s Rule 007 Appendix A1.
 If you have any questions or concerns related to SWP II, please contact Keaton Lever at klever@potentiarenewables.com